modelica/ModelicaSpecification/Tutorial.md

 The attribute set to represent component positions, connections and various graphical primitives for building icons is shown below.
 The attribute structures are described through Modelica classes.
 Points and extents (two opposite points) are described in matrix notation.
-The specification contains the details, https://specification.modelica.org/master/annotations.html#annotations-for-graphical-objects this is just a short introduction.
+The specification contains the [details of graphical objects](https://specification.modelica.org/master/annotations.html#annotations-for-graphical-objects), this is just a short introduction.
 ```Modelica
  type DrawingUnit = Real(final unit="mm");
  type Point = DrawingUnit[2]; // {x, y}